hapax/hapax.github.io/assets/alien-maths.md

 Pomposity and racism aside, there is a scientific thesis here.
-Experiments by cognitive linguists suggest that colour terminology *does* lead to performance differences in tasks involving colour memorisation, for example, though the interpretation of the results remains controversial.
+In fact, experiments by cognitive linguists suggest that colour terminology *does* lead to differential performance in tasks involving remembering and categorising colours.
+But the interpretation of these experiments remains controversial.

 #### Cognition and language

-From the comfortable armchair of a dilettante, the controversy seems completely overblown.
+From the comfortable armchair of a dilettante, the controversy seems amusingly overblown.
 Would anyone really be surprised to learn that there are more words for snow in Inuktitut than Amharic?
-I find this no more or less surprising than the fact that chemists have specialised names for chemicals.
+This seems about as shocking as the existence of the periodic table.